actor-framework/actor-framework/manual/TypeInspection.rst

 We designed CAF with distributed systems in mind.
 Hence, all message types must be serializable.
 Using a message type that is not serializable causes a compiler error unless explicitly listed as unsafe message type by the user (see :ref:`unsafe-message-type`).
-Any unsafe message type may used only for messages that remain local, i.e., never cross the wire.
+Any unsafe message type may be used only for messages that remain local, i.e., never cross the wire.

 .. _type-inspection-data-model: